awsdocs/aws-iot-docs/developerguide/sdk-tutorials.md

-# Using the AWS IoT SDKs on a Raspberry Pi<a name="sdk-tutorials"></a>
+# Using the AWS IoT Device SDKs on a Raspberry Pi<a name="sdk-tutorials"></a>

-The AWS IoT Device SDKs help you to connect your devices to AWS IoT easily and quickly\.
-The AWS IoT Device SDKs include open\-source libraries, developer guides with samples, and porting guides so that you can build innovative IoT products or solutions on your choice of hardware platforms\.
+The AWS IoT Device and Mobile SDKs help you to connect your devices to AWS IoT easily and quickly\.
+The AWS IoT Device and Mobile SDKs include open\-source libraries, developer guides with samples, and porting guides so that you can build innovative IoT products or solutions on your choice of hardware platforms\.

 **Important**
-Before you start this tutorial, complete the steps in [Getting Started with ](iot-gs.md)\.
+Before you start this tutorial, complete the steps in [Getting Started with AWS IoT Core](iot-gs.md)\.

 These tutorials provide step\-by\-step instructions for connecting your Raspberry Pi to the [Message Broker for AWS IoT](iot-message-broker.md) using the AWS IoT Device SDK for Embedded C and the AWS IoT Device SDK for JavaScript\.
-After you complete the steps in these tutorials, you can connect to the AWS IoT platform and run the sample applications included with the AWS IoT Device SDKs\.
+After you complete the steps in these tutorials, you can connect to the AWS IoT platform and run the sample applications included with the AWS IoT Device and Mobile SDKs\.

 **Topics**
 + [Prerequisites](#iot-sdk-prereqs)